-- 9. The Council's rental strategy approved in March 2011 was based on a continuation of Government rent policy which assumes rents will increase annually by no more than RPI + 0.5% real growth + £2.
-At that time, RPI was assumed at 2.5%, however, as part of the annual determination issued by the Government in November, the September 2011 RPI figure was 5.6%; the September 2012 RPI figure was 2.6%. - 10.As the self financing settlement assumes adherence to the national rent policy, the inflationary element has been updated.
-This results in an average rent increase of 3.76% in 2013-14, rather than 3.62% as assumed previously.
-This results in an average rent of £105.98 per week (the 2012-13 current average is £102.14).
-This will achieve rent convergence for 4,878 (99.31%) Council dwellings by the target date 2015-2016. - 11.We are currently investigating the possibility of alternative options for rent setting and the above assumptions may change in the final version of the HRA budget, subject to the feasibility of the alternative options and the outcome of the appropriate consultation.
+- 18. Alternative options for rent setting have been explored and consulted with tenants.
 The reasons for considering alternative options are two-fold: - Firstly, whilst we are taking steps to develop strategies for dealing with the worst impacts of welfare reform and the introduction of the benefit cap, we do not currently know what the full impact on the HRA is likely to be.
-Increasing rents over and above the levels previously assumed would give rise to pot of money that could, at least in part, be set aside for use as an HRA hardship fund to complement the provisions being made within the General Fund. - Secondly, given the extremely high levels of housing need within the Borough, part of any additional income could be used alongside other resources such as Right-to-Buy receipts to support and enable the commencement of a programme of new affordable housing development within the HRA to help alleviate some of this need - 12.We have set out above the "no change" option, but an alternative option for setting rents is set out below.
-This option has been developed following confirmation from the Department for Communities and Local Government that they believe there is a mechanism in place to collect data relating to property values and that this data would then be fed into the calculation of Limit Rents for the purposes of calculating Rent Rebate Subsidy Limitation.
-This is important because it means that increases in rents as a result of increased property values would not ultimately result in a loss of part of the additional rental income raised through the effects of Rent Rebate Subsidy Limitation, although there may be some short-term losses as a result of timing differences in the rate of application of increases to actual rents compared with those applied to Limit Rents.

-The alternative strategy we are suggesting should be considered is that of revaluing properties to reflect the significant levels of investment that have taken place since the original valuations were carried out in 1999, and therefore the enhanced condition of the housing stock compared with that time.
-Our valuers have suggested that it would be appropriate to apply an increase of 7.5% to the original values to reflect this investment.
+Increasing rents over and above the levels previously assumed would give rise to pot of money that could, at least in part, be set aside for use as an HRA hardship fund to complement the provisions being made within the General Fund. - Secondly, given the extremely high levels of housing need within the Borough, part of any additional income could be used alongside other resources such as Right-to-Buy receipts to support and enable the commencement of a programme of new affordable housing development within the HRA to help alleviate some of this need - 19.
+The "no change" option is detailed in paragraph 17 above and appendix 2, however an alternative option for setting rents is set out below.
+This option has been developed following confirmation from the Department for Communities and Local Government that they have in place a mechanism to collect data relating to property values and that this data would then be fed into the calculation of Limit Rents for the purposes of calculating Rent Rebate Subsidy Limitation.
+This is important because it means that increases in rents as a result of increased property values would not ultimately result in a loss of part of the additional rental income raised through the effects of Rent Rebate Subsidy Limitation, although there may be some short-term losses as a result of timing differences in the rate of application of increases to actual rents compared with those applied to Limit Rents. - 20.
+The alternative strategy we are recommending should be followed is that of re-valuing properties to reflect the significant levels of investment that have taken place since the original valuations were carried out in 1999, and therefore the enhanced condition of the housing stock compared with that time.
+Our valuers have suggested that it would be appropriate to apply an increase of 7.5% to the original values to reflect this investment and in calculating the target rent for all properties.
 The result of these increases in property values would be to increase the target rent by an average of 2.85%, or £3.06 per week on top of the existing calculation.
 We would then have two options: